aws-samples/aws-modernization-with-dynatrace/content/30_lab_1/12_why_dynatrace.md

 🔷 How can I make sense of all the Spaghetti codes in the legacy app?

-Data collection is completely automated and requires no manual effort to setup in particular with the Dynatrace OneAgent that makes it super easy to capture high fidelity data across your full stack of technology.

-Automatic visibility, problem detection and smart alerting across end-user traffic, services, infrastructure, network, logs and containers.

 ![dt-how-works](/images/dt-agent.png)

-Dynatrace automatically detects and collects a rich set of context metadata to create a real-time topology map called Smartscape.
-It captures the relationships and dependencies for all system components, both vertically up and down the stack and horizontally between services, processes, and hosts.
-Within large enterprise systems, there are billions of ever-changing dependencies, and Smartscape keeps track of them all.

-The topology map enables Dynatrace to understand the actual connection between all captured metrics, traces, logs, and user experience data.
-Other than mere time-based correlation topology mapping reveals the actual causal dependencies between captured data.
+The Dynatrace Smartscape topology map enables you to understand the actual connection between all captured metrics, traces, logs, and user experience data.
+Other than mere time-based correlation, topology mapping reveals the actual causal dependencies between captured data.
 This is the basis for Dynatrace’s radically different AI engine, Davis.

 ![dt-capabilities](/images/dt-smartscape-words.png)